adyitz/Analyst_BA_Case_Study/Case_Study.md

      * Build a model to quantify the relationship between sales and total addressable market (TAM).
      * Build a model to quantify the relationship between sales and marketing expenditures.
      * Questions:
+         * Explore whether the impact of total addressable market (TAM) on sales varies among different customer segments.
+         * Explore whether the impact of marketing spend on sales varies among different customer segments.
          * Describe the relationship between sales and total addressable market (TAM).
 Interpret the results and discuss the implications for decision-making.
          * Describe the relationship between sales and marketing expenditures.
 Interpret the results and discuss the implications for decision-making.
          * With the data provided, are there any alternative models to consider?
 If so, please build one and describe its merits.
 Interpret the results and discuss the implications for decision-making.
-     * For the five new products the Leadership team would like to launch:
+     * For five new products the Leadership team would like to launch:
+         * Please use the following assumptions:
+            * All products must launch.
+            * Each of the new products has a $2M, $4M, $6M, $8M, and $10M TAM, respectively.
+            * The Marketing team has a budget of $250,000.
+You may recommend to use some, all, or none of the budget.
+         * Use the most reliable model you have available (from the steps above).
-         * How would you allocate a $200,000.00 marketing budget?
+         * How would you allocate a $250,000.00 marketing budget?
+Describe your thought process.
-         * For the strongest model you have, and based on your allocation, how much average monthly revenue do you anticipate from each product?
+         * How much average monthly revenue do you anticipate from each product based on your marketing budget allocation?

 Submission:

-Please submit your analysis and findings in Google Sheets file containing the calculated results and charts.
-Your report should include a concise executive summary (no more than 1 page), methodology, analysis, and actionable insights addressing the business question.
+Please submit your analysis and findings in Google Sheets file containing the calculated results, charts, and notes/descriptions.
+Your report should include a concise executive summary (no more than 1 page), methodology, analysis, and actionable insights and recommendations.